WICG/dbsc/DBSCE/Overview.md

 ## Why DBSC(E)?

 While the original DBSC proposal enables browsers to bind session cookies to a device, it still remains vulnerable to "on device" malware.
 Such a malware, if present on the device, can inject its own binding keys when the DBSC session is established during any signin operaton.
-If a DBSC session is already established when the malware gains access to the system, the malware can force a signin session, and potentially hijack all subsequent sessions.
+If a DBSC session is already established when the malware gains access to the system, the malware can force a new signin operation, and potentially hijack all subsequent sessions.
 Any upcoming sessions after this, even with DBSC, will not be reliable.
 Hence a temporary malware presence in the system can result in permanent session compromise in certain cases.

 DBSC(E) aims to mitigate this risk by introducing the concept of once-in-a-lifetime protected [device registration](#device-registration) operation and binds all the future sessions to binding keys that can be cryptographically proven to be on the same device.
-DBSC(E) allows for a given session to be bound to the device, if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an organization registering a device before giving a device to an employee.
+DBSC(E) is able to provide this risk mitigation if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an organization registering a device before giving a device to an employee.
 Device registration is also expected to be a once-in-a-lifetime protected operation, hence the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.

-Therefore, if a device registration is executed in a clean room and precedes any sign in sessions, DBSC(E) makes it impossible for a malware to bind session cookies to malicious binding keys during any sign in operation.
+Therefore, if a device registration is executed in a clean room and precedes any sign in sessions, DBSC(E) makes it impossible for a malware to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).
 However, it is to be noted that, DBSC(E) doesn't protect a given session if the malware is present during the device registration or if the malware is persistent on the device and uses device-bound sessions to exfiltrate application data rather than the sessions.

 ## How does it integrate with DBSC?